 Dear Sisters and Brothers

-For those unable to attend church today, the Readings and Collect for Sunday 5 September, The Fourteenth Sunday after Trinity are included below.
-May we wish those who have returned to school and those returning to school next week a healthy and peaceful start to the new academic year.
+For those unable to attend church today, the Readings and Collect for Sunday 22 August, The Twelfth Sunday after Trinity are included below.

 Please do not hesitate to contact the office if help or support is needed.

 you are always more ready to hear than we to pray

 and to give more than either we desire or deserve: